What is a Light Chemical Peel?

 Chemical peels improve skin texture, brighten your complexion, minimize pore size, balance skin pigmentation as well as treat acne and acne scarring.
 They exfoliate the outer most layer of skin to smooth out fine lines, wrinkles and/or rough dry skin.

 Our chemical peels are characterized by light to moderate penetration of the outer layers of damaged skin, with minimal to no discomfort and minimal to no risk of scarring or downtime.
-The deep peels of the past are an outdated procedure due to lengthy downtime and unpredictable results.
+The deep peels of the past are outdated procedures due to lengthy downtime and unpredictable results.
 Light to medium peels, however, are an excellent tool for rejuvenating the skin.
 They help restore your skin’s natural glow.

 How is a Light Chemical Peel Performed?